 The official currency of Tanzania is the Shilling.
 Smaller amounts are usually paid in Shillings, whereas larger amounts are paid in USD$.
 Money can be exchanged at the Bureaux de Change in Moshi and Kilimanjaro Airport.
 Make sure they change your money at the rate written in front of the bureau.
 Only hotels, restaurants and tourist shops of the higher category accept international credit cards; when paying small amounts in US$ rather than Shilling, you get a worse exchange rate in most cases.
 Local shops accept Shillings only.

 Why is your price a bit more expensive than other operators?

 We are not a large-scale online travel agent that will take your money, treat you as a booking number, provide you with an email with information, and expect you to show up.
 When you book with us, we will provide you with one-on-one personalised service, advice, assistance with travel arrangements, visa applications, and, most importantly, your fitness training and equipment requirements.
 We understand why and how people could potentially fail to summit Mt Kilimanjaro.
 We will eliminate these risks as much as possible to reward you with the amazing summit experience you committed to and paid for.

 Please read our booking terms and conditions for specific policy details.

 Do I need travel insurance to climb Kilimanjaro?

 Yes, it is a requirement to take out travel insurance with Cover-More Insurance with our Kilimanjaro climbs.
-We always ensure all our team members have the same travel insurance, just in case of some unforeseen reason we need to coordinate a full team evacuation not just off the mountains, but out of Tanzania.
+We always ensure all our team members have the same travel insurance; just in case of unforeseen reasons, we need to coordinate a full team evacuation not just off the mountain but out of Tanzania.